gpanunzi/JCDM-case-study/README.md

 # Case study

-For each JCDM project activities a tutorial was created, using simulated data, to show how fit the models in a similar way to how they were applied in the publications
+For each JCDM project activities we create a tutorial, using simulated data, to show how fit the models in a similar way to how they were applied in the publications

 ## Case study 1 - Presence mapping with heterogenous data